 At least a small positive sign was seen in EMEA as the UK Government set the tentative date for the return of indoor cinemas in England at May 17.
 The date, while still more than two months away, finally provides an indication of when major, and currently closed, Western European markets may be able to return.

 Progress, even if slow, can also be observed in the Domestic market.
-Washington and Quebec have re-opened movie theaters; while notable rises appeared in multiple areas including Oregon and New Brunswick.
-This pushed the number of movie theaters open by market share up from 42% a month ago to 46% at the end of February; although this is still well below the peak of 61% at the end of September.
-Despite the limited availability of theaters, TOM & JERRY, on the final weekend of the month, achieved the second biggest opening result since the pandemic closed theaters in March 2020 with $14.1 million.
+Washington and Quebec have re-opened movie theatres; while notable rises appeared in multiple areas including Oregon and New Brunswick.
+This pushed the number of movie theatres open by market share up from 42% a month ago to 46% at the end of February; although this is still well below the peak of 61% at the end of September.
+Despite the limited availability of theatres, TOM & JERRY, on the final weekend of the month, achieved the second-biggest opening result since the pandemic closed theatres in March 2020 with $14.1 million.
 This is even more impressive given that it was accessible simultaneously at home for HBO MAX subscribers.
-Another very promising sign for a continuing recovery is the permission to re-open indoor movie theatres in New York City from this weekend (March 5), having been closed for almost 12 months – one of the longest lasting continuous closures of the exhibition sector seen around the world.
+Another very promising sign for a continuing recovery is the permission to re-open indoor movie theatres in New York City from this weekend (March 5), having been closed for almost 12 months – one of the longest-lasting continuous closures of the exhibition sector seen around the world.

 Globally the number of cinemas open by market share grew to 59% by the end of February.
 Slightly up from 56% a month earlier.
 This is down from a peak of 79% at the end of September.
 However, it is the highest level since mid-December.